northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 Learn about our mission, team, and how Research Computing contributes to the scientific community.

 - **Mission Statement**: Our purpose and goals.
-- **Meet the Team**: Who we are and what we do.
+- **Meet the Team**: Who and what we do.

 {ref}`More about Welcome to Research Computing <welcome>`.

 (services-index)=
 ## Services We Provide
-Explore the wide array of services and resources available to support your research needs.
+We would like you to please explore the wide array of services and resources available to support your research needs.

 - **Computational Resources**: Access to HPC and other technologies.
 - **Consulting and Collaboration**: Expert guidance and partnership.